Funding for Other Resources (regular)

 UNICEF relies on voluntary contributions to uphold our mission of reaching every child.

-Other Resources (regular) are contributions earmarked by UNICEF donors for specific purposes, including for a country, geographic area, theme, project, sector or any other category agreed upon by UNICEF and the donor.
-Reserved for non-emergency programmes and UNICEF strategic priorities, these funds give donors greater involvement in programming, and enable clear and concise monitoring and reporting of results and cost-effectiveness.
+Other Resources (regular) consist of contributions designated by UNICEF donors for specific purposes, such as a particular country, geographic region, theme, project, sector, or any other category agreed upon by UNICEF and the donor.
+Allocated for non-emergency programs and UNICEF's strategic priorities, these funds offer donors increased engagement in programming while facilitating comprehensive monitoring and reporting of outcomes and cost-effectiveness.

 Other Resources (regular) may be contributed via several funding modalities:

 - Pooled funding, including thematic funding, joint programmes and trust funds

 - Global Programme Partnerships, which help to address transnational issues and improve aid effectiveness

 - International Financial Institutions, such as the World Bank Group or Islamic Development Bank.